How to Ensure Customer Satisfaction on Your Next Flooring Job

 Shifting away from handmade subfloors and turning to engineered subfloor systems

 For years, home builders, remodelers and flooring installers have designed subfloor systems from scratch, using plywood purchased from a local home improvement store or lumberyard.
 A time-intensive approach, installing a “homemade” subfloor involves carefully layering a dimpled membrane and taping the seams with vapor seal tape.
-Then, 4’ x 8’ sheets of plywood—which can be difficult to handle because of their large size—must be painstakingly screwed down on top of the assembly.
+Then, 4’ x 8’ sheets of plywood— difficult to handle because of their large size—must be painstakingly screwed down on top of the assembly.

 Leaning into Air Gap Technology for ultimate protection

 Designed with Air Gap Technology, a DRICORE® Subfloor raises finished floors off the concrete to protect finished floors and furnishings from moisture that presents in concrete floors, and from small water leaks.
-An engineered subfloor system will not only help protect against moisture, but will also help insulate and cushion against the cold, hard concrete.
+An engineered subfloor systems will not only help protect against moisture, but will help insulate against the cold, hard concrete.
 Not to sacrifice ultimate protection for your customers’ style preferences, DRICORE® Subfloor products can be used with engineered hardwood, vinyl, laminate and carpet.
 Plus, they are backed by a limited lifetime guarantee (unlike makeshift subfloors).

 Taking a ready-to-install approach for speed of install